Five things you didn't know about Jesus

-(CNN)With Lent beginning, and the original series "Finding Jesus" returning to CNN, you're going to hear a lot about Jesus.
+(CNN)With Lent underway, and the original series "Finding Jesus" back on CNN, you're going to hear a lot about Jesus.

 You may hear revelations from new books that purport to tell the "real story" about Jesus, opinions from friends who have discovered a "secret" on the Web about the son of God, and airtight arguments from co-workers who can prove he never existed.

-Note: This article has been updated.
-To learn more about the historical Jesus, watch the CNN Original Series 'Finding Jesus," Sundays at 9 p.m.
-ET on CNN.